textpattern/textpattern.github.io/administration/index.md

 ## Core administration regions and panels

 The administration side is organized into three primary regions: **Content**, **Presentation**, and **Admin**.
-Each region has a set of working panels, one of which serves as the default for when the primary region link is clicked.
+Each region has a set of working panels, one of which serves as the default for when the primary region link is selected.

 ### Content